linqiu0-0/DubLease/UserManual.md

 ## Known Issues
-1. Filter by date doesn't give the correct search result.
-2. For multiple subleases that share the exact same address, there will be only one marker corresponding to one sublease displayed on the map in the hompage.
+1. For multiple subleases that share the exact same address, there will be only one marker corresponding to one sublease displayed on the map in the hompage.

 Note: For detailed issues description, please check the [Github Issues](https://github.com/linqiu0-0/DubLease/issues) tab.